wilmerhallinjacobsson/Dark-Patterns-on-Streaming-Services-Supplementary-Material/README.md

 # Dark Patterns on Streaming Services (Bachelor Thesis)
-Invesigating awerness, ability to recognize and influence dispite awreness and ability to recogize.
+Invesigating awerness of-, ability to recognize- and influence of- dispite awreness and ability to recogize dark patterns on streaming services.

 This repository contains supplementary material including:
 - The .ipynb-file that was used for the data analysis